From aspect ratio to zoom: the home theater projector glossary demystifies the technical terms for you in plain English.

 - Fan Noise

 - Fan noise refers to the sound that comes from the cooling fan in a projector.
-Some projectors have quieter fans or offer a "quiet mode" to reduce fan noise, while others may have louder fans that cannot be adjusted.
-Fan noise can be distracting during quiet moments of a movie or video game, so it's important to consider the noise level of a projector's fan when buying a projector.
+Some projectors have quieter fans or offer a "quiet mode" to reduce fan noise, while others may have louder fans that you cannot adjust.
+Fan noise can be distracting during quiet moments of a movie or video game, so it's essential to consider the noise level of a projector's fan when buying a projector.

 - Foot-lamberts